Dongguan Guangdong, China Travel Guide

 Entry is free to most sites but requires passport registration for the museum.
 Allow ample time for exploration.

-A modern, green area focused on technology and research, featuring a large, scenic lake.
+A modern, green area focused on technology and investigation, featuring a large, scenic lake.

 Access mainly by taxi, Didi, or bus from Dongguan city center.
-Fewer direct Metro connections.
+Fewer non-stop Metro connections.

 Weekdays generally offer fewer crowds.
 Early mornings are consistently the best time to avoid large groups at popular attractions.

 Consider proximity to Tube stations or major bus routes when selecting accommodations.
-Use local ride-hailing apps for efficient travel between sites.
+Use local ride-ride-hailing apps for time-saving travel between sites.

 Though structured international tours are limited, local guides might be available via specialized services for a insight into sites.